• Skip to primary navigation

 • Place the pot over medium heat and cook until the jelly is completely dissolved.
 Stir constantly.
 The jelly tends to get lumpy in the water, stir to help it dissolve quicker.

 • Continue cooking the jelly until it reaches a rolling boil.
-The jelly powder should be completely dissolved.
+The jelly powder should be completely dissolved (see Note 2).
 Remove the aiyu jelly solution from heat.
 Pour it into a shallow dish.

 • Let the jelly cool down slightly before putting it in the fridge to set completely.
 This should take about 2 to 3 hours depending on the thickness of the jelly.

-• In a small pot, add the sugar and water and heat the solution until sugar is completely dissolved.
+• To make the syrup, add the sugar and water into a saucepan and heat up the solution until sugar is completely dissolved.
 Remove from heat and let it cool down to room temperature.

-• Cut each of the limes into 2 and squeeze the juice (with fingers) into a cup.
+• Cut each of the limes into 2 and squeeze the juice into a cup.
 Strain the juice and measure before mixing it into the cooled sugar syrup.

 • Scoop 4 tablespoons of the cut aiyu jelly into a serving bowl.
 Top it with 4 tablespoons of the lime syrup.

-• Add some ice cubes and one half of a sliced calamansi lime (optional) and serve.
+• Add some ice cubes and one half of a sliced calamansi lime (optional) and serve (see Note 4).

 Notes

-• Similar to agar agar powder, when cooking the jelly, add the aiyu jelly powder to cold water and then heat up the water.
-Adding the jelly to hot water can cause it to clump.
+1. When cooking the aiyu jelly, add the jelly powder to cold water and then heat up the water.
+Adding the jelly to hot water can also cause it to clump.

 Nutrition